orkes-io/workflow-cicd/README.md

 ### Setting up Conductor server for testing
 Tests can be run against a remote server (useful when running integration tests) or local containerized instance.
 Recommended approach is to use `testcontainers`.

+### Examples

+#### Unit Test Example
 See [WorkflowTests.java](src/test/java/io/orkes/conductor/cicd/workflows/WorkflowTests.java#L131) for a fully working example of how to run tests locally.

+#### Regression Test Example
+Workflows can be regression tested with golden inputs and outputs.
+This approach is useful when modifying workflows that are running in production to ensure the behavior remains correct.
+See `verifyWorkflowOutput` test in [WorkflowTests.java](src/test/java/io/orkes/conductor/cicd/workflows/WorkflowTests.java) for an example, which uses previously captured workflow execution as golden input/output to verify the workflow execution.